ebjornset/DryGen/docs/verbs/verbs-from-options-file.md

     #replace-token-in-output-file: string
     #verb: string
 ```
-{% include notification.html status="is-dark"
+>[!TIP]
-message="You can generate the same template your self with the command
+>You can generate the same template your self with the command

-`dry-gen options-from-commandline --verb verbs-from-options-file`"
+>
-%}
+>`dry-gen options-from-commandline --verb verbs-from-options-file`